iliaamiri/elisa-ilia/index.md

 For an super user, it is necessary to be familiar with the common basic commands of an Operation System.
 Since a Linux user, at some point, had to use a Command-line Interface (CLI), learning Windows' CLI commands will be a fast learning curve.

+Also, many information are not available for you unless you use the command-line.

 ## Typographical Conventions
 In this user guide, we'll be using the following typographical conventions: